Rhodvick/RHODVICK-MD/README.md

 ### Credits to:
-- [FortunaMokaya](https://github.com/Fortunatusmokaya) for the founder of this bot's base
+- [KING BEGA](https://github.com/Kingbega) for the founder of this bot's base